 You might even ask what IS a spritz cookie?
-Well apparently the word “spritz” comes from the German word “spritzen”, meaning “to squirt” because the soft dough is squirted or pushed through a cookie press to make fancy designs.
+The word “spritz” comes from the German word “spritzen”, meaning “to squirt” because the soft dough is squirted or pushed through a cookie press to make fancy designs.
 Long story short, it’s basically a pressed sugar cookie, a lot like shortbread cookies.

 - Large egg

-- Almond extract (or vanilla extract if you prefer)
+- Almond extract – You can also use vanilla extract if you prefer.

 - Kosher salt